-I’d like to give you an example of a case that I dealt with that no one thought I would win.
+I’d like to give you an example of a case that I dealt with that no one thought I could win.

 The MGDDA document also recorded my client’s breath readings at the police station.
-The lowest alcohol reading at the time of the police station test was 43?g.
+The lowest alcohol reading at the time of the test was 43ug.
 The test was completed at 2314 hours.

-The MGDDB document also stated the second urine specimen was obtained at 0028 hours.
+The second urine specimen was obtained at 0028 hours.
 This was later sent to the lab for analysis.

 The lab report, which I obtained at the first court hearing, stated that my client’s sample contained not less than 154 milligrammes of alcohol per 100 millilitres of urine (154 mg%).
 The legal limit in urine is 107 milligrammes .

 My client was charged with drink driving and bailed to court.